FAQ: Belgian DPA’s decision regarding the IAB’s TCF

 The IAB Europe’s Transparency & Consent framework (TCF) is the most widely-used advertising industry framework for GDPR compliance.
 Launched in 2018, it is used by Consent Management Platforms (CMPs) who have been validated by the IAB Europe, across the biggest media companies in Europe and the US.

-A year ago, a series of GDPR complaints were filed against the IAB Europe by a pan-European consortium of privacy activists, including Johnny Ryan of the Irish Council for Civil Liberties and previously Chief Privacy Officer at privacy-first browser Brave.
+In 2020, a series of GDPR complaints were filed against the IAB Europe by a pan-European consortium of privacy activists, including Johnny Ryan of the Irish Council for Civil Liberties and previously Chief Privacy Officer at privacy-first browser Brave.
 These complaints were focused on the IAB Europe’s Transparency & Consent Framework; in parallel, there were complaints about Real Time Bidding (RTB).

 In November 2021, the investigation by the inspection service of the Belgian Data Protection Authority (DPA), known as the APD, issued a preliminary report with findings that the TCF fails to comply with the GDPR principles of transparency, fairness and accountability, and the lawfulness of processing.
 Subsequently, this moved to the litigation chamber of the APD.
 The draft decision was released and sent to the other European DPAs for feedback.